 4 single dowels are used to secure and position the 4 mitred joints.
 These must be in the same plane or axis as the adjacent dowel holes, in order to ensure that the 2 opposing mitre panels can be installed.

 I have experienced frustration over the years with known methods of drawer slides.
-I am averse to anything mechanical, or those constructed of metal or plastic.
+I am averse to anything metallic, or those constructed of plastic.
 I decided therefore to design my own system and that system will work in conjunction with the longitudinal runners on the drawer lower section.

 Drawer slide construction: